-As with most NHS interviews, it is likely that you will be asked some competency-based questions, so practice your interview skills, using the STAR technique:
+As with most NHS interviews, it is likely that you will be asked some competency-based questions, so practice your interview skills, using the STAR technique, ensuring you have plenty of good, real-life examples to call upon:

 Please also take a look at the link below from the CapitalNurse Consortium Team, inviting to sign up to a free webinar to prepare you with the knowledge and skills needed to help you succeed at interview.
+Whilst this is aimed at Nurses, the majority of the advice and guidance will be applicable to returners into midwifery.

-The CapitalNurse team will discuss how to prepare for your interview and guide you through the different interview questions you might be asked.
+Dean Gimblett of CapitalNurse will discuss how to prepare for your interview and guide you through the different interview questions you might be asked.

-This free webinar runs regularly throughout each month.
+This free pre-recorded webinar runs regularly throughout the month.
 To sign up to the next webinar, please visit https://event.webinarjam.com/register/204/n6yonhr3